inWonderland/hello-world/README.md

 Assignment 25
 - The assignment page is called sign up with details within the sketch file.
 Not sure if this is what was meant with the assignment

+Assignment 29
+- The three assignments I would select are 1) Capstone project.
+Already have a project in mind: the redesign of the website of Disneyland Paris, because currently it irritates the hell out of me.
+2)BlocShop, since I haven't created anything similar yet (ecommerce shop), 3) BlocStarter, because I like the cause.
+To be realistic, the chances of me finishing all three within the rest of the time frame we've got is probably zero.
+Think the diversity of working on more than one assignment fits my character more so hoping I can start at least one of these projects.